 Financial Institutions.
 No. Under current SBA rules, financial businesses, such as banks and finance companies, are ineligible for SBA loans.
-Accordingly, neither banks, credit unions nor any other lending institutions are eligible to receive a PPP loan because of this restriction.
+The Interim Final Rule confirms that neither banks, credit unions nor any other lending institutions are eligible to receive a PPP loan because of this restriction.

-Corporate Affiliates of Financial Institutions.
-Subject to additional guidance and based upon current SBA affiliation rules, even if a corporate affiliate of a financial institution is not engaged in the business of lending and qualifies as a "small business concern," it may nonetheless be ineligible to receive a PPP loan from an unaffiliated lender due its affiliation with an ineligible business (i.e., the parent financial institution).
+Affiliates of Financial Institutions.
+Subject to additional guidance and based upon current SBA affiliation rules, even if an affiliate of a financial institution is not engaged in the business of lending and qualifies as a "small business concern," it may nonetheless be ineligible to receive a PPP loan from an unaffiliated lender due its affiliation with an ineligible business (i.e., the parent financial institution).